tus/tus-jquery-client/README.md

 # tus-jquery

-A jquery plugin implementing the [tus resumable upload protocol](https://github.com/tus/tus-resumable-upload-protocol).
+A file upload library for jQuery implementing the [tus resumable upload protocol](https://github.com/tus/tus-resumable-upload-protocol).

 This first version will provide a low level API without a GUI.
 More advanced